ghendersonnc/x86-suffer/README.md

 # Understandable.
 Have a nice day

-Prints a number (dividend) that is 0 or greater
+Prints a number (dividend).
+Now includes negative numbers

 divisor should be a power of 10 and should have the same amount of digits as the dividend